panglesd/slipshow/docs/record-tutorial.rst

 Including the drawing in your presentation
 ------------------------------------------

-Now, include the drawing in your presentation with by modifying ``sum.md`` to:
+Now, include the drawing in your presentation with by modifying ``sum.slp`` to:

 .. code-block::